Center for Perfection Studies • The Big Board–Little Universe Project • USA • 2017 • Notational Index •

 What do you see?

-Endnote on August 3, 2017: Three primes have been deleted from this study to bring the jumps a bit closer together so the range is between 30 and 36 notations.
+Endnote on August 3, 2017: Three primes have been moved to their own page and are no longer part of this study.
+An attempt is being made to bring the jumps a bit closer together so the range is between 30 and 36 notations.
 The range had been from 24 to 42 notations.
 Notations 107, 149 and 173 were part of the first listing and are now being replaced with Notations 101, 137 and 167.

 Figure 1: Four views of the numbers, key charts from 2011 to today